Chapter 2. Getting Started

 Communications Channels

 Visitors usually want to know how to reach the human beings involved with the project.
 Provide the addresses of mailing lists, chat rooms, and any other forums where others involved with the software can be reached.[25]
 Make it clear that you and the other maintainers of the project are subscribed to these mailing lists, so people see there's a way to give feedback that will reach the developers.
-Your presence on the lists does not imply a committment to answer all questions or implement all feature requests.
+Your presence on the lists does not imply a commitment to answer all questions or implement all feature requests.
 In the long run, probably only a fraction of users will use the forums anyway, but the others will be comforted to know that they could if they ever needed to.

 In the early stages of a project, there's usually no need to have separate user and developer forums.
 It's much better to have everyone involved with the software talking together, in one "room."
 Among early adopters, the distinction between developer and user is often fuzzy; to the extent that the distinction can be made, the ratio of developers to users is usually much higher in the early days of the project than later on.
 While you can't assume that every early adopter is a programmer who wants to hack on the software, you can assume that they are at least interested in following development discussions and in getting a sense of the project's direction.